shreya25bce11282-cpu/To-do-App/README.md

 ### **3. Run the Application**
-Navigate to the folder containing the script: cd todo-tkinter
+Navigate to the project folder: cd VITYARTHI

-Run it:
+Run the Python application:
-python todo.py
+python todo2.py

 ---